yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 #### Processing Unit configured with an embedded space

 A deployable package which instantiates an embedded space instance, also called a data grid instance.
-A set of embedded space instances that run within the processing units typically form a [Data Grid|Terminology - Data Grid Topologies].
+A set of embedded space instances that run within the processing units typically form a depanlinkData Gridtengahlink./terminology---data-grid-topologies.htmlbelakanglink.

 {% endcolumn %}